The Wildscreen Panda Awards honour the very best in natural world storytelling craft.

 Submission format: In order to reduce the festival’s carbon footprint and enable a smoother print traffic service, Wildscreen uses a digital film delivery platform and films must be submitted via online screener only.

-Entry deadline: The official entry deadline for all submissions is 23:59 GMT on 1 May 2020.
-Late submissions are at the discretion of Wildscreen and additional fees will be incurred.
+Entry deadline: The official entry deadline for all submissions is 23:59 GMT on 14 April 2022.
+Late submissions (until 23:59 GMT on 12 May 2022) are at the discretion of Wildscreen and additional fees will be incurred.

 Nominated productions: Additional materials will be required from nominated productions.
-Wildscreen require a DCP of each production to be screened at the Festival, promotional stills, a time-coded English script and a 30 second clip for use at the Panda Awards ceremony.
-Wildscreen are able to advise on DCP creation services.
+Wildscreen require a ProRes video file of each production to be screened at the Festival, promotional stills, a time-coded English script and a 30 second clip for use at the Panda Awards ceremony.

 Film production Entrants will be asked for the various production details